 Question four: Write out ten words you want your ideal client to think when they experience your brand.

 Once you’ve completed the questions, go through your list of forty words and highlight any words that repeat across each question.

-Then, on another piece of paper combine like-words… I.e., friendly and approachable would go together.
+Then, combine like-words… I.e., friendly and approachable would go together.

 Up next – select your top ten.
 First, choose the repeating words and then evaluate which word resonates from the similar-word groupings.
 These are the words that you’ll use to select your brand season.

 This brings us to the final step: compare your top ten against each brand season and select which one resonates the most with your words.
 Want an overview of each season?
 Grab the FREE brand workbook here!

 Sidenote: there is no right or wrong answer.
 When I first started using this theory with clients, I would agonize over picking the right season.
 But then I realized, this theory is a guideline.
 It’s not the be-all-end-all when it comes to building a brand.
 It’s meant to guide you in the right direction.

 Once you’ve identified your brand season, you can start to implement the guidelines into your brand by working your way down the list of brand elements.
 From the color palette to the photography style to the font selection, start updating and working the changes into your new brand.